Reflections on painting beyond labels, borders and nationalism

 It’s ironic then, that in a time of ever-smarter phones, ultra-futuristic skyscrapers and artificial intelligence, human beings have turned the other way, and turned to the past for comfort and sense of identity.
 Who am I, who are we, when faced with rapid change and uncertainty?
 And that is where I feel that my paintings has slid quite comfortably into a ‘box’ shaped exactly for my kind of paintings: art that showed some kind of unique Singaporean identity, that no one else could possibly have, that made us special and therefore Will Not Perish From This World.

 I was perplexed by these things because the paintings have never been about such a narrative.
 It took me awhile to realise how simple acts, even in art, could take on political meaning too, even if unintended.
 As many say, the audience complete the art, and this has been how many have completed mine, even if unconsciously.
 I found the terms used on my paintings like Singaporean, that implied a national identity and Nanyang, that implied a (solely) Chinese-migrant identity mixed into the idea of Local.
 All of a sudden, to sip teh tarik at the mamak downstairs instead of craft coffee at the Melbourne-inspired hipster café made one Singaporean.
-Hence, nationalist?
+Hence, patriotic?
 Local and national as two ideas had blended into one.

 This slight unease came along also with my increased travels around the region, by bus, by train, by plane, by boat; alongside passengers, strangers, many who look, talk, think and live like me and the people I have grown up around all my life.
 And they aren’t Singaporeans.
 I think about conversations en route through the highways of Peninsular Malaysia, Southern Thailand and Pulau Bintan, after dinner at a daichao shop in Kuala Kangsar, at a kedai toddy in Penang, my sketches of people in Ipoh; the humanity that linked all of us, beyond immigration checkpoints, borders and passports.
 People and places all once connected by history and culture, but now separated by politics, borders and nationalism.
 I therefore have never felt that my paintings are simply Singaporean or Nanyang.
 They are of all these places that look and feel so much like home, familiarity and humanity – the very core ideas of my paintings that are intrinsically linked.
 I find a need to question these politicised labels of Singaporean and Nanyang.
 I wish to not simply dispel the “Singaporeanness” of my paintings but also explore these connections nearby that transcend borders and give us that feeling of local.